corestoreio/pkg/util/conv/README.md

 cast
 ====

-Easy and safe casting from one type to another in Go.
+Easy and safe casting from one type to another in Go

 Don’t Panic! ...
 Cast.